Electoral

 STEP FOUR: Stakeholder Input and Refinement of Targets

 Fourth, we discuss our preliminary list of chambers and districts with local and national stakeholders.
 This step helps us to see what numbers can’t tell us; for example, a seat that may look eminently flippable may actually be held by a moderate and well-liked Republican.
-We may still end up pursuing this seat for a variety of reasons, but this kind of local knowledge is critical to our process.
-Our partners in target states, include local grassroots electoral and issue-based advocacy groups, community leaders and organizations, our local Sister District teams, partners in-state who recruit and train candidates, Democratic party and chamber caucus staff, and prior and current legislators and candidates.
-We also discuss our potential targets with national partners including academic researchers and other state and issue-area experts, as well as national electoral and advocacy organizations.
-We refine our preliminary target list based on these conversations and insights.
+We may still end up pursuing this seat for a variety of reasons, but this kind of local knowledge is critical for our ability to assess opportunities.

 STEP FIVE: Candidate Assessment

 Fifth, we assess candidate quality in the seats we have identified as potential targets.
-We evaluate candidates based on a number of factors, including their leadership ability, policy platform, how well they reflect their district, the local and broader coalitions of support they have built, campaign staff quality, and the campaign’s interest in our support.
-We support Democratic candidates from all backgrounds, and are particularly proud to support women, candidates of color, and other candidates from diverse communities and backgrounds so that we can help build a democracy that reflects the full chorus of American voices.
+We evaluate candidates based on a number of factors, including their community leadership history, public positions taken on policy issues included in our platform (see below), how well they reflect their district, the local and broader coalitions of support they have built, campaign staff quality, and the campaign’s interest in our support.

 1. We must protect and expand the legal right to abortion, dismantle barriers to reproductive health services, and pursue policies that create the conditions to achieve reproductive justice, where all people can choose to have a child, not have a child, and parent with dignity.

-In general, we do not get involved in primaries.
-This means that in districts where more than one Democrat has filed to run, we will generally need to wait until after the primary to move forward with an endorsement.
+In general, we do not get involved in Democratic primaries.
+This means that in districts where more than one Democrat has filed to run, we generally wait until after the primary to move forward with an endorsement.
 However, in districts where only one Democrat has announced their candidacy, we can finalize our candidate assessment and endorse shortly after the filing deadline.
-There are limited exceptions to the rule that we will not get involved in primaries; for example, we may get involved if the state’s primary is extremely late, and we need to endorse earlier in order to have a meaningful impact in the race.
-Under these circumstances, we would only move forward with endorsement at the guidance of our local teams in that state, as well as other local stakeholders.

 STEP SIX: Matching Teams and Affiliates to Races